 Weifeng Zhang

-Currently, I am a first-year Ph.D. student at Texas A&M University, supervised by Prof. Xiaoning Qian.
-My research interests include but are not limited to causal reasoning, transfer learning and data mining.
+Currently, I am a Ph.D. student at Texas A&M University, supervised by Prof. Xiaoning Qian.
+My research interests include but are not limited to probabilistic modeling, causality, and LLM reasoning.

 Before that, I obtained the master's (supervised by Prof. Fan Zhou and Prof. Ting Zhong) and bachelor's degrees in School of Information and Software Engineering from University of Electronic Science and Technology of China (UESTC) in 2023 and 2020, repectively.